-One double-blind study of 93 people with herpes simplex virus type 2, which can cause genital herpes, found that taking Siberian ginseng reduced the number of outbreaks.
-Outbreaks that did happen were less severe and didn't last as long.
+One double-blind study of 93 people with herpes simplex virus (HSV) type 2, which can cause genital herpes, found that taking Siberian ginseng reduced the number of outbreaks.
+Outbreaks that did happen were less severe and did not last as long.
 Talk to your doctor about whether using Siberian ginseng to help prevent herpes outbreaks would help.

 Siberian ginseng is often used to increase mental alertness.
-But there haven't been enough scientific studies to show that it really works.
+But there have not been enough scientific studies to show that it really works.
 One preliminary study found that middle-aged volunteers who took Siberian ginseng improved their memory compared to those who took placebo.

 Siberian ginseng is often said to improve athletic performance and increase muscle strength.
-While some studies have found positive results, others have found that Siberian ginseng didn't help.
+While some studies have found positive results, others have found that Siberian ginseng had no effect.

 QUALITY OF LIFE

 One study found that elderly people who took Siberian ginseng had better mental health and social functioning after 4 weeks of therapy, compared to those who took placebo.
-But after 8 weeks, the benefits started to go away.
+But after 8 weeks, the benefits started to dissipate.

-Siberian ginseng is a shrub native to the Far East that grows 3 - 10 feet high.
+Siberian ginseng is a shrub native to the Far East that grows 3 to 10 feet high.
 Its leaves are attached to a main stem by long branches.
 Both the branches and the stem are covered with thorns.
 Flowers, yellow or violet, grow in umbrella-shaped clusters, and turn into round, black berries in late summer.
-The root itself is woody and is brownish, wrinkled, and twisted.
+The root itself is woody, brownish, wrinkled, and twisted.

 Siberian ginseng supplements are made from the root.
 The root has a mixture of components called eleutherosides that are thought to have health benefits.
 Among the other ingredients are chemicals called polysaccharides, which have been found to boost the immune system and lower blood sugar levels in animal tests.